 - Preheat oven to 350 degrees 2 hours before serving.

-- Place potatoes in oven when hot.
-Bake for nearly 2 hours, for medium-size potatoes.
+- Place potatoes in oven; bake for nearly 2 hours, for medium-size potatoes.

 - In a large bowl, mix egg, bread crumbs, onion, 1/3 c tomato sauce, salt, and pepper; then, thoroughly blend the hamburger into the sauce (it works best to use your hand to do this.)